-- (ii) The BB as the person holding whether a contractual/beneficiary or equitable right (depending on the JV agreement between the parties) over the land can claim input tax incurred in relation to those inputs directly used for the supply of the commercial properties.
+(ii) BB as the person holding whether a contractual/beneficiary or equitable right (depending on the JV agreement between the parties) over the land can claim input tax incurred in relation to those inputs directly used for the supply of the commercial properties.
 BB cannot claim any input tax incurred in relation to those inputs directly used for the supply of the residential properties.
-BB must apportion the residual input tax incurred for residential commercial both and properties based on apportionment formula. - (iii) Supply of the property by BB to the purchaser
+BB must apportion the residual input tax incurred for both residential and commercial properties based on apportionment formula.

+(iii) Supply of the property by BB to the purchaser